 We are very proud of the long-standing traditions of our village school.

-On the penultimate day of the Autumn term, families are invited to Cranborne church for our evening Carol Service.
+On the penultimate day of the autumn term, families are invited to Cranborne Church for our evening Carol Service.
 This special time of worship is led by our Year 3 and 4 children.

 Each Year 4 child participates in this annual race along the path beside the River Crane.
 All other year groups, Cranborne Pre-School, parents and local residents come to cheer and then assemble to applaud as the eventual winner is presented with a silver cup.
 After the race each child is able to enjoy eating a delicious pancake with lemon and sugar back in school.